wh-alice/mig_visualstudio/vs/test_notintoc/how-to--verify-a-bug-is-fixed-using-microsoft-test-manager.md

 ---
-title: "How to: Verify a Bug is Fixed Using Microsoft Test Manager | Microsoft Docs" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Verify a Bug is Fixed Using Microsoft Test Manager" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"